You may be experiencing one or more of the following:

 Build your gap initiative

 Our best-of-breed security framework makes you perform a gap analysis between where you are and where you want to be (your target state).
 Once you know that, you can define your goals and duties.

 - Build an Information Security Strategy – Phase 2: Assess Gaps

 - Information Security Program Gap Analysis Tool (xls)

-With your design at this level, now it is time to review the performance of your existing IT Service Management (ITSM) tooling and plan to replace it if necessary.
+With your design at this level, it is time to plan your roadmap.

 Let it run and continuously improve.

 Learn to use our methodology to manage security initiatives as you go.
 Identify the resources you need to execute the evolving strategy successfully.